amartellone/coreos-vagrant/Exercises.md

 # Create the first Docker container: Apache

 - Run an Apache container

+ We need to run the Apache process in the foreground, since our container will stop when the process specified in the docker run command stops.
+We can do this with a flag -D when starting the apache2 process:

 ```
 > docker run -d -p 80:80 coreos/apache /usr/sbin/apache2ctl -D FOREGROUND